 - If the taxpayer has given the PAN to his tenant and his tenant has given PAN to his employer to claim HRA exemption from salary.

 - If the taxpayer has received rent from land, building, machinery etc. where TDS has been deducted at the rate of 10% by the tenant.

 As per the new income tax portal, the information of any rent received by the taxpayer will be summed up at PAN level.
 And the employer is liable to report the PAN of the landlord to whom rent is paid by an employee in Annexure II of the TDS statement/return.
 The sum of rent received by the taxpayer from all tenants (in case of rent received from more than one tenant) will be reflected in the Taxpayer Information Summary.

 Dividends received by the taxpayer will also reflect in AIS from equity shares, and mutual funds.
 Further, tax deducted by the companies on such dividends, and mutual funds will also be reflected in the AIS.

 INTEREST FROM SAVINGS BANK

-Note:” This document has been written to provide update in simple/ lucid language.
+Note:” This document has been written to provide an update in simple/ lucid language.
 The Author shall not be responsible for any decision made based on the content of this document.
-Care has been taken to produce authentic and reliable information, however the users are expected to obtain professional advice before implementing.
+Care has been taken to produce authentic and reliable information however the users are expected to obtain professional advice before implementing.